 Once you’re done with creating your vision board, which is now replete with a ton of information, you can now be able to distill through the many pieces of information and discard or remove those pieces that don’t matter to the core of your business plan.
-There are surely going to be many aspects that can be removed or merged with other information to be used for the creation of your vision statement.
+There will undoubtedly be many aspects that can be removed or merged with other information to create your vision statement.

-The crucial elements that you will be left with are going to form the skeletal structure for your vision statement, and since it plays this important a part, it needs to be absolutely perfect and flawless to eventually becomes drivers and influencers for your vision statement and in turn your business growth and accomplishments.
+The crucial elements you will be left with will form the skeletal structure for your vision statement.
+Since it plays this vital part, it needs to be perfect and flawless to eventually becomes drivers and influencers for your vision statement and, in turn, your business growth and accomplishments.

 Now is when you will cut through, sculpt, and polish these pieces of information into your vision statement.
-You will use the skeleton as your framework and build a phrase or a sentence around it that will encompass the entire vision you have for the business, in a precise and concise manner.
-You will need to keep a few things in mind as you write your way through the vision statement.
+You will use the skeleton as your framework and build a phrase or a sentence around it that will encompass the entire vision you have for the business in a precise and concise manner.
+Keep a few things in mind while writing through the vision statement.
 They are as follows:

-- Keep it short and precise to keep the reader engaged
+- Keep it short and accurate to keep the reader engaged

 - Keep the language simple to understand

-- The focus of the way the business helps your customers
+- The focus on the way the business helps your customers

-Create a pool of people from varied functions to your organization, such as your team members, people from other departments, your senior board members, customers, and ask them for their opinion on the vision statement that you’ve created.
+Create a pool of people from varied functions in your organization, such as your team members, people from other departments, your senior board members, and customers, and ask them for their opinion on the vision statement that you’ve created.

-Since there’s no hard and fast rule in precisely wording your vision statement, it’s important that you follow your instinct and the feedback you receive from people inside and outside your organization.
+Since there’s no hard and fast rule in precisely wording your vision statement, you must follow your instinct and the feedback you receive from people inside and outside your organization.
 These individuals will give you the correct real-world view of how the vision statement would affect the masses.

 As your business grows, keep the check and review your vision statement often to ensure that your business is running as per your original goal and aim.
 Think of ways to improve your vision statement at all times.

 As you already have your vision statement prepared and have your approvals and self-belief in this statement, creating a perfect mission statement quality shouldn’t be very far-fetched now.
-In fact, the vision statement becomes a perfect stepping stone for the mission statement quality to be created.
-In the practical sense of things, this now makes the mission statement business plan easier to write than the vision statement.
+The vision statement becomes an ideal stepping stone for building the mission statement quality.
+In the practical sense, this now makes the mission statement business plan more manageable than the vision statement.
 The following 3 steps will give you a great insight into how to get to the perfect mission statement business plan:

 To master the art of writing a mission statement business plan, you will need to know your vision statement so thoroughly that your mission statement business plan will come to you almost naturally.
-The first step is always the vision statement and from there the mission statement will emerge.
+The first step is always the vision statement; from there, the mission statement will emerge.

-Your vision statement is all that you need to make a break at the mission statement goals for your organization.
+Your vision statement is all you need to take a break from the mission statement goals for your organization.
 Go on and write your thoughts down once you are through with your vision statement.
-All you need to ask yourself is “What do you need to achieve the vision maintained in the vision statement?”
+All you need to ask yourself is, “What do you need to achieve the vision maintained in the vision statement?”

-The mission statement goals will surely be customer-centric as opposed to the vision statement and will also need to be approached using the question: “What must I do for the customers involved in this vision for my organization?”
+The mission statement goals will surely be customer-centric instead of the vision statement.
+They will also need to be approached using the question: “What must I do for the customers involved in this vision for my organization?”

 Here are some of the things you need to keep in mind when drafting this life-changing statement:

 - Your mission statement goals shouldn’t cover everything that the business does precisely.
-But, make sure that the core task is highlighted so that people know what the organization is all about.
+But ensure that the core task is highlighted so people know what the organization is about.

-- Use keywords and add a little up-step to the language used; keep it light.
+- Use keywords and add a little up-step to the language; keep it light.

 - Use more than one sentence to elaborate on what your company is and how they are to achieve the vision it has been harboring.